 It’s no secret that driving a personal car is one of the worst ways we affect our planet.
-It’s also no secret that many people (especially in the USA) drive cars to their work because a lack of public transit infrastructure and a culture of suburban living means there’s often no other option.
+It’s also no secret that many people drive cars to their work because a lack of public transit infrastructure and a culture of suburban living means there’s often no other option.

 But let’s talk impact and then the different ways we can offset the environmental guilt around your long commute.
-(And note I say environmental guilt: it’s unlikely you’re going to come out carbon positive when you’re commuting long distances but you can take action to feel like you’re making a positive impact!)
+Note I say environmental guilt: it’s unlikely you’re going to come out carbon positive when you’re commuting long distances; however, you can take action to feel like you’re making a positive impact.

 The impact of commuting by car